Firefighter's 7-year-old daughter among victims of Florida condo collapse; death toll rises to 20

 After two more bodies were pulled from the rubble, the death toll from the Surfside condo collapsed has risen to 20.
 Latest news.

-Miami-Dade County Mayor Daniella Levine Cava said two additional bodies were discovered in the rubble of a collapse Surfside..
+Miami-Dade County Mayor Daniella Levine Cava said two additional bodies were discovered in the rubble of a collapsed Surfside..

-[NFA] As the death toll rose to nine with more than 150 people still missing, rescue teams on Sunday kept picking through the..
+Watch VideoTwo additional bodies have been found in the rubble after part of a condo building collapsed in Surfside, Florida last..